statengeneraal/laws-markdown/verdrag/anti-doping/convention/BWBV0004757/README.md

 The following substances and their releasing factors are prohibited:

-1. Erythropoiesis-Stimulating Agents [e.g. erythropoietin (EPO), darbepoietin (dEPO), hypoxiainducible factor (HIF) stabilizers, methoxy polyethylene glycol-epoetin beta (CERA), peginesatide (Hematide)];
+1. Erythropoiesis-Stimulating Agents [e.g. erythropoietin (EPO), darbepoietin (dEPO), hypoxia-inducible factor (HIF) stabilizers, methoxy polyethylene glycol-epoetin beta (CERA), peginesatide (Hematide)];

 2. Chorionic Gonadotrophin (CG) and Luteinizing Hormone (LH) in males;

-3. Insulins;

-4. Corticotrophins;
+3. Corticotrophins;

-5. Growth Hormone (GH), Insulin-like Growth Factor-1 (IGF-1), Fibroblast Growth Factors (FGFs), Hepatocyte Growth Factor (HGF), Mechano Growth Factors (MGFs), Platelet-Derived Growth Factor (PDGF), Vascular-Endothelial Growth Factor (VEGF) as well as any other growth factor affecting muscle, tendon or ligament protein synthesis/degradation, vascularisation, energy utilisation, regenerative capacity or fibre type switching;   and other substances with similar chemical structure or similar biological effect(s).
+4. Growth Hormone (GH), Insulin-like Growth Factor-1 (IGF-1), Fibroblast Growth Factors (FGFs), Hepatocyte Growth Factor (HGF), Mechano Growth Factors (MGFs), Platelet-Derived Growth Factor (PDGF), Vascular-Endothelial Growth Factor (VEGF) as well as any other growth factor affecting muscle, tendon or ligament protein synthesis/degradation, vascularisation, energy utilisation, regenerative capacity or fibre type switching;   and other substances with similar chemical structure or similar biological effect(s).

 ### S3

 ####Beta-2 agonists

-All beta-2 agonists (including both optical isomers where relevant) are prohibited except salbutamol (maximum 1600 micrograms over 24 hours) and salmeterol when taken by inhalation in accordance with the manufacturers' recommended therapeutic regime.
-The presence of salbutamol in urine in excess of 1000 ng/mL is presumed not to be an intended therapeutic use of the substance and will be considered as an *Adverse Analytical Finding* unless the *Athlete* proves, through a controlled pharmacokinetic study, that the abnormal result was the consequence of the use of a therapeutic dose (maximum 1600 micrograms over 24 hours) of inhaled salbutamol.
+All beta-2 agonists, including all optical isomers (e.g. d- and l-) where relevant, are prohibited except inhaled salbutamol (maximum 1600 micrograms over 24 hours), inhaled formoterol (maximum delivered dose 54 micrograms over 24 hours) and salmeterol when taken by inhalation in accordance with the manufacturers' recommended therapeutic regime.
+The presence in urine of salbutamol in excess of 1000 ng/mL or formoterol in excess of 40 ng/mL is presumed not to be an intended therapeutic use of the substance and will be considered as an Adverse Analytical Finding unless the Athlete proves, through a controlled pharmacokinetic study, that the abnormal result was the consequence of the use of the therapeutic inhaled dose up to the maximum indicated above.

 ### S4

-####Hormone antagonists and modulators
+####Hormone and metabolic modulators

-The following classes are prohibited:
+The following are prohibited:

-1. Aromatase inhibitors including, but not limited to: aminoglutethimide, anastrozole, androsta-1,4,6- triene-3,17-dione (androstatrienedione), 4-androstene-3,6,17 trione (6-oxo), exemestane, formestane, letrozole, testolactone.
+1. Aromatase inhibitors including, but not limited to: aminoglutethimide, anastrozole, androsta-1,4,6-triene-3,17-dione (androstatrienedione), 4-androstene-3,6,17 trione (6-oxo), exemestane, formestane, letrozole, testolactone.

 2. Selective estrogen receptor modulators (SERMs) including, but not limited to: raloxifene, tamoxifen, toremifene.

 3. Other anti-estrogenic substances including, but not limited to: clomiphene, cyclofenil, fulvestrant.

 4. Agents modifying myostatin function(s) including, but not limited to: myostatin inhibitors.

+5. Metabolic modulators:

+a) Insulins

+b) Peroxisome Proliferator Activated Receptor δ (PPARδ) agonists (e.g. GW 1516), PPARδ- AMP-activated protein kinase (AMPK) axis agonists (e.g. AICAR).

 ### S5

 ####Diuretics and other masking agents

 Masking agents are prohibited.
-They include: Diuretics, desmopressin, plasma expanders (e.g. glycerol; intravenous administration of albumin, dextran, hydroxyethyl starch and mannitol), probenecid and other substances with similar biological effect(s).
-Diuretics include: Acetazolamide, amiloride, bumetanide, canrenone, chlorthalidone, etacrynic acid, furosemide, indapamide, metolazone, spironolactone, thiazides (e.g. bendroflumethiazide, chlorothiazide, hydrochlorothiazide); triamterene, and other substances with a similar chemical structure or similar biological effect(s) (except drosperinone, pamabrom and topical dorzolamide and brinzolamide, which are not prohibited).
-The use *In- and Out-of Competition*, as applicable, of any quantity of a substance subject to threshold limits (i.e. salbutamol, morphine, cathine, ephedrine, methylephedrine and pseudoephedrine) in conjuction with a diuretic or other masking agent requires the deliverance of a specific Therapeutic Use Exemption for that substance in addition to the one granted for the diuretic or other masking agent.
+They include: Diuretics, desmopressin, plasma expanders (e.g. glycerol; intravenous administration of albumin, dextran, hydroxyethyl starch and mannitol) , probenecid; and other substances with similar biological effect(s).
+Local administration of felypressin in dental anaesthesia is not prohibited.
+Diuretics include: Acetazolamide, amiloride, bumetanide, canrenone, chlorthalidone, etacrynic acid, furosemide, indapamide, metolazone, spironolactone, thiazides (e.g. bendroflumethiazide, chlorothiazide, hydrochlorothiazide); triamterene; and other substances with a similar chemical structure or similar biological effect(s) (except drosperinone, pamabrom and topical dorzolamide and brinzolamide, which are not prohibited).
+The use In- and Out-of Competition, as applicable, of any quantity of a substance subject to threshold limits (i.e. formoterol, salbutamol, cathine, ephedrine, methylephedrine and pseudoephedrine) in conjuction with a diuretic or other masking agent requires the deliverance of a specific Therapeutic Use Exemption for that substance in addition to the one granted for the diuretic or other masking agent.

-####Prohibited methods
+####Prohibited Methods

 ### M1

-####Enhancement of oxygen transfer
+####Manipulation of blood and blood components

 The following are prohibited:

-1. Blood doping, including the use of autologous, homologous or heterologous blood or red blood cell products of any origin.
+1. The administration of reintroduction of any quantity of autologous, homologous or heterologous blood or red blood cell products of any origin into the circulatory system.

-2. Artificially enhancing the uptake, transport or delivery of oxygen, including, but not limited to, perfluorochemicals, efaproxiral (RSR13) and modified haemoglobin products (e.g. haemoglobinbased blood substitutes, microencapsulated haemoglobin products), excluding supplemental oxygen.
+2. Artificially enhancing the uptake, transport or delivery of oxygen, including, but not limited to, perfluorochemicals, efaproxiral (RSR13) and modified haemoglobin products (e.g. haemoglobin-based blood substitutes, microencapsulated haemoglobin products), excluding supplemental oxygen.

+3. Any form of intravascular manipulation of the blood or blood components by physical or chemical means.

 ### M2

 ####Chemical and physical manipulation

-The following is prohibited:
+The following are prohibited:

-1. *Tampering,* or attempting to tamper, in order to alter the integrity and validity of *Samples* collected during *Doping Control* is prohibited.
-These include but are not limited to catheterisation, urine substitution and/or adulteration (e.g. proteases).
+1. Tampering, or attempting to tamper, in order to alter the integrity and validity of Samples collected during Doping Control.
+These include but are not limited to urine substitution and/or adulteration (e.g. proteases).

-2. Intravenous infusions are prohibited except for those legitimately received in the course of hospital admissions or clinical investigations.
+2. Intravenous infusions and/or injections of more than 50 mL per 6 hours period are prohibited except for those legitimately received in the course of hospital admissions or clinical investigations.

-3. Sequential withdrawal, manipulation and reinfusion of whole blood into the circulatory system is prohibited.

 ### M3

 ####Gene doping

-The following, with the potential to enhance athletic performance, are prohibited:
+The following, with the potential to enhance sport performance, are prohibited:

-1. The transfer of nucleic acids or nucleic acid sequences;
+1. The transfer of polymers of nucleic acids or nucleic acid analogues;

-2. The use of normal or genetically modified cells;
+2. The use of normal or genetically modified cells.

-3. The use of agents that directly or indirectly affect functions known to influence performance by altering gene expression.
-For exemple, Peroxisome Proliferator Activated Receptor δ (PPARδ) agonists (e.g. GW 1516) and PPARδ-AMP-activated protein kinase (AMPK) axis agonists (e.g. AICAR) are prohibited.

 ####Substances and methods prohibited in-competition

-In addition to the categories S0 to S5 and M1 to M3 defined above, the following categories are prohibited *In-Competition*:
+In addition to the categories S0 to S5 and M1 to M3 defined above, the following categories are prohibited In-Competition:

 ####Prohibited substances